DigitaleGesellschaft/jekyll-theme-conference/README.md

 ## Setup

-The different talks, speakers and rooms are stored as a collection of file.
+The different talks, speakers and rooms are stored as a collection of files.
 Each file contains a small header in form of a YAML block (called [FrontMatter](https://jekyllrb.com/docs/front-matter/)) which is used to store additional information beside a description.
 Their exact use and meaning is described further below in the section _Content_.
 Additional configuration options can be found in the section _Configuration_.

 The actual schedule defining when and in which room a talk takes place is stored as a [YAML data file](https://jekyllrb.com/docs/datafiles/) under `_data/program.yml`.
 For further details about it see below in the section _Content_.